Richard Ivey Building 3308

 Abstract: Recent work in the market microstructure literature suggests that the speed with which orders arrive in the market impacts traders' order submission decisions.
 In this study we use an asymmetric autoregressive conditional duration (ACD) model to empirically investigate the influence on the submission of limit and market orders of changes in the time between the past submissions of different types of orders, changes in the slope of the limit order book, and changes in price uncertainty.
 We find that the expected time between the arrivals of successive orders in the foreign exchange market depends on the previous type of order submitted and the slope on both sides of the order book.
 Price uncertainty (volatility) plays a secondary role after accounting for the impact of changes in the slope of the order book.
 Lastly, we find that there are fundamental changes in the level of information contained in the submission of orders at the opening and closing of markets.

 2008, "Sweet Deals - Canadian Regulators Need to Do a Better Job of Curbing Excessive CEO Pay Packages.
-Here's How", Canadian Investment Review 21(3): 18 - 23.
+Here's How", Canadian Investment Review, October 21(3): 18 - 23.

 Abstract: The article discusses the ways by which Canadian regulators can curb the excessive chief executive officer pay packages.
 It was observed that the executive compensation is seen as a problem in Canada, but not at the same level as in the U.S. A report by the Institute of Corporate Directors Blue Ribbon Commission discusses how good governance can come from independent and diligent directors on the human resources committee following a strong process to design executive compensation packages.

 2008, "The Impact of Corporate Governance on Executive Compensation", European Financial Management, September 14(4): 710 - 746.